 Import (watch the video)

-This button will import the data on your Excel file into your Revit model and update your schedule.
+This button will import the data in a worksheet of the linked Excel file into your Revit model and update the schedule.

 Your Excel file: